splunk/public-o11y-docs/private-preview/aopt/aopt-workload-details.rst

 Efficiency Analysis
 ==========================================================

-:guilabel:`Efficiency Analysis` is based on the workload's resource efficiency.
+:guilabel:`Efficiency Analysis` is based on the workload's resource utilization efficiency.

 * :guilabel:`Confidence level`: Look for the confidence level under the :guilabel:`Efficiency Analysis` label.
 If the confidence level is something other than high, this probably means that your cluster hasn't sent enough metrics to :new-page:`Splunk Infrastructure Monitoring (IM) <https://docs.splunk.com/observability/en/infrastructure/intro-to-infrastructure.html>` since you created the workload.
 In this case, for highly critical business workflows or those that have high variations, wait a few days for the confidence level to increase before you apply the recommendations. :ref:`See details on how this is calculated <aopt-glossary-confidence-level>`.

-* :guilabel:`Resource Starvation Risk`: This workload's average risk of running out of CPU or memory.
+* :guilabel:`Resource Starvation Risk`: This workload's average risk of running out of CPU or memory. :ref:`See details on how this is calculated <aopt-glossary-starvation-risk>`.
+Workloads that have a high risk of starvation are also at high risk of performance degradation and decreased reliability and resilience.

 * :guilabel:`Average Pod Count`: The number of pods (:new-page:`replicas <https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/>`) running for this workload averaged over the analysis period.

-* :guilabel:`Resource Footprint`: The percentage of CPU and memory that this workload's pods requested, averaged over the analysis period.
-The footprint may exceed 100% when the pods use more than their requested values.
+* :guilabel:`Resource Footprint`: The sum of all of the workload's pods' ``request`` settings for that resource (or utilization if resources are unset or average usage exceeds requests) plus its actual overage utilization of that resource.
+The percentages represent how much you can increase or decrease the footprint:

+   * Current footprint
+   * Projected footprint if all recommendations are applied
+   * Change of footprint (impact of applying the recommendation), in absolute units and in percentage between the recommended and current.

 * :guilabel:`Resource Efficiency`: The ratio of resource usage to resource allocation.
 This is a percentage relative to allocated resources.
-The higher the percentage, the better. :ref:`See details on how this is calculated <aopt-glossary-efficiency>`.
+Best practices call for resource utilization in the 60-80% range.
+Having efficiency above 70-80% presents resource starvation risks. :ref:`See details on how this is calculated <aopt-glossary-efficiency>`.

 Instant Recommendations